-If you are looking for a Goldendoodle puppy there is a good chance that you are going to see advertisements for either an F1B Goldendoodle or an F1 Goldendoodle.
+If you are searching for a Goldendoodle puppy there is a chance that you have seen advertisements for either an F1B Goldendoodle, F1 Goldendoodle or a Multi-generation Goldendoodle.

-You might be wondering what F1 and F1b mean and if they are important to know.
+You might be wondering what these terms mean and if they are important to know.
 Join us as we go over what an F1B Golden doodle is and how it compares to the F1 Golden doodle.

-We will also discuss which option might be better for you.
-Plus some items you need to watch out for when selecting a Goldendoodle puppy.
+We will also discuss how to decide which Goldendoodle generation is a better option for you and what to watch out for when selecting a Goldendoodle puppy.

 If you are looking for a Goldendoodle you probably know that they are a cross between a Golden Retriever and a Poodle.
 Goldendoodles have become a family favorite, due to their great temperament and adorable fluffy looks.

 After all, don’t we all want a living teddy bear to cuddle and play with?
 On top of the looks, Goldendoodles are great with kids.
-Plus they have lots of energy to keep up with an active family.
+They also have lots of energy to keep up with an active family.

 Oh, let’s not forget that they shed less than a purebred Golden Retriever and are more allergy friendly too.